 No. It is your responsibility to make sure that all the information and all the attachments requested during the application process has been entered and submitted to the best of your ability in accordance with the project implementation requirements of the call.
 The implementation requirements are available in detail in the SAIS 2 Innovation Fund Manual.

 All applicants who submitted a proposal within the submission time period and who received acknowledgement of receipt from SmartME system, will be notified of the outcome of the application.
-The timeframe for this process varies as the Concept notes are screened and evaluated externally.
+The tentative time frame can be found in the Innovation Fund Manual.

 If unsuccessful, you are welcome to re-apply for funding from SAIS again, however no applications will automatically be considered for future calls without a submission of a new application.

 There is no appeal process.
 Applicants that are not successfully funded under one call for proposal can submit another application in a future call.
 Applicants are strongly encouraged to refer to the Project Implementation Guidelines for details on the project eligibility criteria that will demonstrate attributes that strong projects should emulate.

-A project can start immediately after the contract between the projects Lead Partner and the Ministry for Foreign Affairs (MFA) Finland has been signed.
+A project can start immediately after the Grant Agreement has been signed.